anguspriddle/PalatePeak/README.md

 # PalatePeak
-Palate Peak is a personal project game.
+Palate Peak is an in-development Cooking RPG Sim, with turn based combat and restaurant management.
+Character & Restaurant customisation, combat and mingames.